mguclu/baremetal-avr/README.md

 baremetal-avr
 ======
 Highly documented and colorized baremetal examples for atmega328p.
-This repo demonstrates compiling Assembly and C files and linking them using custom linker scripts.
-You can also use qemu or avr-flash script to either emulate or flash your code.
+This project has no intentions of reinventing the wheel but will try to go low _level as possible.
+Boot example demonstrates compiling Assembly and C files and linking them using custom linker scripts.
+You can also use qemu or avr-flash script to emulate and flash your code.

 ## Requirements

+GNU Make

+`
+apt-get install install make
+`

 GNU Cross Compiler for AVR **gcc-avr, binutils, avr-libc**.